 Candidates for the Ph.D. degree in other departments who elect a minor in Communication are required to complete a minimum of 20 units of graduate courses in the Department of Communication, including a total of three theory or research methods courses, and are examined by a representative of the department.
 The particular communication theory and methods courses are determined by a department advisor in consultation with the individual student.

 First-year students are required to complete introductory courses in communication theory and research, research methods, and statistics.
 These core courses are grounded in the social science literature emphasizing how people respond to media and how media institutions function.
 In addition, Ph.D. students must complete a minimum of three literature survey courses and related advanced seminars in Communication.
-Students also take significant course work outside the department in their area of interest.
-Each student builds a research specialty relating communication to current faculty interests in such areas as ethics, information processing, online communities, law, human-computer interaction, politics and voting, virtual reality, information technology, and youth and media.
+Students often take coursework outside the department in their area of interest.
+Each student builds a research specialty relating communication to current faculty interests in such areas as ethics, computational journalism, information processing, data science, law, online communities, human-computer interaction, politics, voting, virtual reality, psychology of technology, history of technology, critical data studies, emotion regulation, personality expression, digital media and change across the life span, knowledge production, the influence of algorithms, personality and digital media, and information technology.
 Regardless of the area of specialization, the Ph.D. program is designed primarily for students interested in university research and teaching or other research or analyst positions.

-The Ph.D. program encompasses five years of graduate study (subsequent to completion of the A.B. degree) during which, in addition to fulfilling University residency requirements, Ph.D. candidates are required to
+The Ph.D. program encompasses five years of graduate study (subsequent to completion of the B.A. degree) during which, in addition to fulfilling University residency requirements, Ph.D. candidates are required to:

 2. Pass general qualifying examinations in the second academic year of study and pass a specialized area examination by the end of the fourth academic year of study.